ldoocy/project_template/README.md

 Decades ago, people believed human behavior is unpredictable due to the unreliable behavior or humans.
 However, it has been shown by numerous scientists that, in fact, the movements of pedestrians can be modeled by already studied substances such as gases and fluids.
 Helbing took the approach that pedestrians will move with the influence of social forces.
 He defines such forces as the ultimate goal of the pedestrian in combination with the idea that humans will keep a certain distance from walls and boarders as well as strange people, and will be formally attracted to other pedestrians which the consider a friend<sup>[[1]](#references)</sup>.
 This causes pedestians to travel and pair and keep a predictable distance from strange groups of people.

 Humans perform tasks differently based on individual differences, such as personality type.
 Personality influences, along with the social force model, must determine the choice path of pedestrians within a system.
-With a better understanding how individuals react to their environment, we can build an environment that encourages a group of people to perform desired actions.
-This desired action can include preffered evacuation methods, encouragement of collaboration, or optimal "good vibes" within a space.
-By taking an interdisciplinary approach and integrating social science and computational methods, we seek to create a model of social behavior that can be used to inform the design of spaces.
+With a better understanding how individuals react to their environment, we can build an environment that encourages groups of people to perform desired actions.
+This desired action can include preferred evacuation methods, encouragement of collaboration, or optimal user experience within a space.
+By utilizing an interdisciplinary approach and integrating social science and computational methods, we seek to create a model of social behavior that can be used to inform the design of spaces.

 This project makes the following contributions: